Investing in Women Funding Program Grant Guidelines

 More than $2.3 million has been awarded to over 91 projects through the Investing in Women program since 2013.
-Women NSW has delivered seven rounds of Investing in Women funding to enhance women’s economic opportunities and leadership in NSW.
+Women NSW has delivered eight rounds of Investing in Women funding to enhance women’s economic opportunities and leadership in NSW.
 More information about successful projects is available on the Women NSW website.

 What projects is the NSW Government looking to fund?

 The Investing in Women funding program seeks to fund innovative projects that will:

 - Improve women’s financial wellbeing and security and support diverse and flexible employment opportunities for women and girls

 - Promote and support a holistic approach to women’s health across the lifespan

 - Support women’s engagement through social networks, access to information and building confidence using diverse representation of women and girls.